bitprj/devrel/Association_Mining/blog.md

 basket_USA = basket_encoded
 ```

-Using the apriori function, and also assuming the support threshold to be *0.06*, we find the frequent item sets.
+Using the apriori function, and also assuming the support threshold to be *0.06* (defualt value), we find the frequent item sets.

 ```
 frq_items = apriori(basket_USA, min_support = 0.06, use_colnames = True)
 ```

 To find the association rules, we use the *association_rules()* function.
 We pass the frequent item sets as one of the parameters.
-We use the **Lift** metric and set the minimum threshold to be 1.2.
+We use the **Lift** metric and set the minimum threshold to be 1.2 to see if we are approaching the possible result, and value might be changed to adapt the later result.

 ```
 rules = association_rules(frq_items, metric ="lift", min_threshold = 1.2)